icedpygui/Rust_Iced_Draw/README.md

 ## TODO Items:
 * Text widget needs an edit and rotation mode
+* Text widget cursor blink may vary according to screen resolution and maybe os,
+   adjust in helpers.rs get_blink_position by using a factor for the x position.
 * Text widget needs it's own cache
 * Svg image widget
 * turn degrees display on or off
+* add a pixels amount when drawing or a scaled amount like inches mm, etc.

+## Updates to Main since v0.1.0
+* Fixed elipse top positioning during new
+* Fixed circle points not showing during new
+* TODO items in Readme

 ## Instructions: